Network Discovery Policy

 Step 10: Deploy the discovery policy.
 Click Deploy, choose the desired FTD device(s), and then click the Deploy button.

-Organizations can run Firewall Recommendations on an on-demand basis after introducing new hosts or services into the network.
+Organizations can run recommended rules on an on-demand basis after introducing new hosts or services into the network.
 Firewall Recommendations allow the Secure Firewall system to automatically tune the intrusion policy for efficiency and to ensure the appropriate network protection.
 For example, if a network runs only the Windows operating system, intrusion rules that address vulnerabilities on a Linux or Mac OS don't need to be included.
 However, if Linux is introduced into the network, network discovery would update the host profiles and modify the Firewall Recommendations the next time it is run.

 Verification/Troubleshooting